 DMV

-The Department of Motor Vehicles (DMV) is the best option to collect detailed information from.
-It is the government agency running at the state-level that regulates the registration of vehicles and driving licenses.
+The Department of Motor Vehicles (DMV) is the best option for collecting detailed information.
+The government agency at the state level regulates vehicle registration and driving licenses.

 Your DMV can tell you about the side-by-side rules in your region, along with whether you need to register or not.
-In case you do, you can obtain the requirements and procedure for registration from this agency.
-You may call, view the website, or make a personal visit to your state DMV office for complete details.
+You can obtain this agency’s requirements and registration procedure if you do.
+You may call, view the website, or visit your state DMV office for complete details.

-You can also gather all the information about the process of making your side-by-side street legal.
+You can also gather all the information about making your side-by-side street legal.

 City and County

-In many cases, the state government leaves a side-by-side vehicle’s jurisdiction to the county and city authorities.
+The state government often leaves a side-by-side vehicle’s jurisdiction to the county and city authorities.
 Hence, it is one of the wisest options to clear your doubts regarding a UTV or ATV from your local officials.

 Some cities may restrict the use of such vehicles due to noise pollution, traffic congestion, and safety.
 You can collect detailed information on your city-specific laws on their official website.
 Alternatively, you can consider consulting the local police from the same.